Mirza0602/Python/R/Lecture/data/YoungPeopleSurvey.md

 * **Personality traits, views on life, & opinions** (57 items)
 * **Spending habits** (7 items)
 * **Demographics** (10 items)

-# Research questions

-Many different techniques can be used to answer many questions, e.g.

-* **Clustering:** Given the music preferences, do people make up any clusters of similar behavior?
-* **Hypothesis testing:** Do women fear certain phenomena significantly more than men?
-Do the left handed people have different interests than right handed?
-* **Predictive modeling:** Can we predict spending habits of a person from his/her interests and movie or music preferences?
-* **Dimension reduction:** Can we describe a large number of human interests by a smaller number of latent concepts?
-* **Correlation analysis:** Are there any connections between music and movie preferences?
-* **Visualization:** How to effectively visualize a lot of variables in order to gain some meaningful insights from the data?
-* **(Multivariate) Outlier detection:** Small number of participants often cheats and randomly answers the questions.
-Can you identify them?
-Hint: [Local outlier factor][1] may help.
-* **Missing values analysis:** Are there any patterns in missing responses?
-What is the optimal way of imputing the values in surveys?
-* **Recommendations:** If some of user's interests are known, can we predict the other?
-Or, if we know what a person listen, can we predict which kind of movies he/she might like?

-# Past research

-* (in slovak) Sleziak, P. - Sabo, M.: Gender differences in the prevalence of specific phobias.
-Forum Statisticum Slovacum.
-2014, Vol. 10, No. 6.
-[Differences (gender + whether people lived in village/town) in the prevalence of phobias.]

-* Sabo, Miroslav.
-Multivariate Statistical Methods with Applications.
-Diss.
-Slovak University of Technology in Bratislava, 2014.
-[Clustering of variables (music preferences, movie preferences, phobias) + Clustering of people w.r.t. their interests.]

 # Questionnaire